-Χ LEAVE AT HOME ITEMS
+X LEAVE AT HOME ITEMS X LEAVE AT HOME ITEMS

-Apple or Smart Watches
+Tobacco Products Apple or Smart Watches

-Cell Phones
+Fireworks Cell Phones

-Squirt Guns
+Knives of Any Kind Squirt Guns

-Alcohol
+Expensive Clothes / Shoes Alcohol

-Laptops / Ipads / Tablets
+Hoverboards Laptops / Ipads / Tablets

-Music Players (Ipod, Mp3)
+Gum and Sugar Drinks Music Players (Ipod, Mp3)

-Bikes, Rollerblades, etc.
+Weapons Bikes, Rollerblades, etc.

-Bad Attitudes
+Animals (pets) Bad Attitudes

-- YMCA Camp Duncan is not responsible for damaged or lost items. - Please do not pack medication in your camper's luggage. - > All medication will be checked in with the nurse. - > Personal items like sports equipment, archery bows, and slingshots should be left at home.

-Personal fishing poles are allowed but must be locked in the boathouse when not in use. - Camp Duncan reserves the right to ask the camper to change their clothes if they are deemed inappropriate to foster values and appropriateness.
+- YMCA Camp Duncan is not responsible for damaged or lost items. - ➤ Please do not pack medication in your camper's luggage.
+All medication will be checked in with the nurse. - Personal items like sports equipment, archery bows, and slingshots should be left at home.
+Personal fishing poles are allowed and will be stored by camp when not in use. - Camp Duncan reserves the right to ask the camper to change their clothes if they are deemed inappropriate to foster values and appropriateness.
 This includes, but is not limited to, extremely short shorts, baggy pants worn too low, shirts with offensive or rude messages, and clothing/swimsuits that are too revealing. - Any camper discovered with tobacco products, alcohol, non-prescription/illegal drugs, firearms, or knives is subject to immediate dismissal from camp. - > We DO NOT allow CELL PHONES at camp.
 If your camper is found to have a cell phone, it will be taken to the Camp Director's office, where it will be stored until check-out day.
 All phones will be returned at check-out to the parent / guardian.